RJPearson94/terraform-provider-twilio/docs/resources/autopilot_task_sample.md

 The following arguments are supported:

-- `assistant_sid` - (Mandatory) The SID of the assistant to attach the task sample to.
+- `assistant_sid` - (Mandatory) The SID of the assistant to associate the sample with.
 Changing this forces a new resource to be created
-- `task_sid` - (Mandatory) The SID of the task to attach the sample to.
+- `task_sid` - (Mandatory) The SID of the task to associate the sample with.
 Changing this forces a new resource to be created
 - `language` - (Mandatory) The language of the sample
 - `tagged_text` - (Mandatory) The labelled/ tagged sample text
 - `source_channel` - (Optional) The channel the sample was captured on